-- The main goals of the work were to generate music using climate model data, to use music to illustrate some standard practices in Earth System modelling that might not be widely known outside our community, and to quantify the early dissemination of these pieces.
-Beyond these broader goals, each piece had its own a unique goal: to demonstrate the principles of sonification using UKESM1 data in the Earth System Allegro.
-The Pre-industrial Vivace introduces the concept of a pre-industrial control simulation and highlights how an emotional connection can be made between the model output and the sonification of the data.
-The Sea Surface Temperature Aria's goal was to demonstrate the range of behaviours of the future climate projections.
-Ocean - 245 Acidification in E minor aimed to show the impact of rising atmospheric CO_2 on ocean acidification and also to illustrate how historical runs are branched from the pre-industrial control.
-The Giant Steps Spin Up shows the process of spinning up the marine component of the UKESM1, and finally, the Seven Levels of Climate Change was aiming to use the musical principles of jazz harmonisation to distinguish the full set of UKESM1's future scenario simulations.
+The main goals of the work were to generate music using climate model data, to use music to illustrate some standard practices in Earth System modelling that might not be widely known outside our community, and to quantify the early dissemination of these pieces.
+Beyond these broader goals, each piece had its own a unique goal: to demonstrate the principles of sonification using UKESM1 data in the Earth System Allegro, and to highlight how an emotional connection can be made between the model output and the sonification of the data in the Pre-industrial Vivace.
+The Sea surface temperature aria's goal was to demonstrate the range of differences between the various future projections, and Ocean Acidification in E minor aimed to show the impact of rising atmospheric CO2 on ocean acidification and also to illustrate how historical runs are branched from the pre-industrial control.
+The Giant Steps Spin Up shows the process of spinning up the UKESM1 ocean model, and finally, the Seven Levels of Climate Change was aiming to use the musical principles of jazz harmonisation to distinguish the full set of UKESM1's future scenario simulations.

-These six pieces are summarised in fig. 4 and tab.
-1. Figure 4 shows the final frame of each of the pieces, tab.
+These six pieces are summarised in fig. 3 and tab.
+1. Figure 3 shows the final frame of each of the pieces, tab.
 1 shows the summary information about each of the videos, including the publication date, the duration and lists the experiments and datasets used to generate the piece.